Current Advances in Emergency Department Care of Acute Ischemic Stroke (Stroke CME and Pharmacology CME) - $69.00

 Publication Date: June 2019 (Volume 21, Supplement 6)

-CME Credits: 4 AMA PRA Category 1 Credits™ and 4 AOA Category 2-A or 2-B CME credits.
+CME Credits: 4 AMA PRA Category 1 Credits™.
 CME expires 06/15/2022.
 This course is included with an Emergency Medicine Practice subscription

 Specialty CME Credits: Included as part of the 4 credits, this CME activity is eligible for 4 Stroke CME and 2 Pharmacology CME credits, subject to your state and institutional approval.

 Stroke is the fifth leading cause of death in the United States and an important cause of long-term disability.1 Approximately 795,000 people suffer from stroke each year (610,000 primary strokes and 185,000 recurrent strokes),1 with ischemic stroke representing the vast majority of all stroke types (87%).2 The cornerstone of acute ischemic stroke treatment relies on rapid clearance of an offending thrombus in the cerebrovascular system.3 Advanced neuroimaging and clinical trials, together with continuous adjustments of inclusion/exclusion criteria, have helped emergency clinicians to rapidly and more accurately identify the patients who will benefit from acute stroke treatment.

 Excerpt From This Issue